vmware/versatile-data-kit/projects/vdk-plugins/vdk-logging-json/README.md

+# This plugin is deprecated, please use vdk-logging-format instead.

 This is a POC level implementation of a plugin which changes the logging format of vdk-core to JSON for the purposes of structured data visualization in a log aggregator.

 The new format has the following fields: